-This casserole carrier is unique in that it provides a way to attach things like a hot mitt that you might need to go with the casserole.
+This casserole carrier is unique in that it provides a way to attach an oven mitt and other things you might need to go with the casserole.
 It is constructed with webbing straps that go all the way around the casserole for strength that will hold up.
-The step by step, photo enhanced, directions also feature a pocket to carrier a serving utensil.
+The photo enhanced directions also feature a pocket to carry a serving utensil.

 08 of 10

 This page of free instructions offers two different versions of casserole carriers.
 One uses a single placemat and ribbon while the other uses two placemats and has a strong durable handle to carry your casserole.Continue to 9 of 10 below.

 09 of 10